-12.2 In addition to the above legal holidays, the employees are entitled to take three (3) floating holidays.
+In addition to the above legal holidays, the employees are entitled to take three (3) floating holidays.
 Floating holidays do not carry over from one calendar year to the next.
-Floating holidays shall be prorated for new employees within the calendar year based on their date of hire and they shall be allowed to take those hours in their probationary period
+Floating holidays shall be pro-rated for new employees within the calendar year based on their date of hire and they shall be allowed to use those leave hours in their probationary period.

-12.3 A holiday that falls on Saturday shall be observed on the proceeding Friday.
+A holiday that falls on Saturday shall be observed on the proceeding Friday.
 A holiday that falls on Sunday shall be observed on the following Monday.

-12.3.1 When Christmas Day falls on a Saturday, Christmas Eve will be observed on the preceding Thursday and Christmas Day on the preceding Friday.
+When Christmas Day falls on a Saturday, Christmas Eve will be observed on the preceding Thursday and Christmas Day on the preceding Friday.

-12.3.2 When Christmas Eve falls on a Saturday and Christmas Day on a Sunday, Christmas Eve will be observed on the preceding Friday and Christmas Day on the following Monday.
+When Christmas Eve falls on a Saturday and Christmas Day on a Sunday, Christmas Eve will be observed on the preceding Friday and Christmas Day on the following Monday.

-12.3.3 When Christmas Eve falls on a Sunday and Christmas Day on a Monday, Christmas Eve will be recognized on the following Monday and Christmas Day on the following Tuesday.
+When Christmas Eve falls on a Sunday and Christmas Day on a Monday, Christmas Eve will be recognized on the following Monday and Christmas Day on the following Tuesday.

-12.5 Holidays shall be in increments of eight (8) hours for regular full-time employees and pro-rated for regular part-time employees.
+Holidays shall be in increments of eight (8) hours for regular full-time employees and pro-rated for regular part-time employees.
 During the Thanksgiving and Christmas holiday weeks, employees working an alternate work schedule will revert to an eight (8) hour workday schedule.
 During other observed holiday weeks, employees may choose to revert to the eight (8) hour daily schedule during the holiday week, or maintain their alternate work schedule and receive full pay for the period by charging additional leave: e.g., 4-10 employee can use eight (8) hours of regular holiday time and two (2) hours of annual leave or vacation time on the holiday and work three (3) ten (10) hour days.
 If the date of observed holiday falls on employee's alternative day off, the employee shall receive a following day off, as approved by the Supervisor.

-12.6 Any of the above holidays that are specified State legal holidays and are also Federal legal holidays but observed on different dates shall be recognized as a paid legal holiday on the date observed by the State.
+Any of the above holidays that are specified State legal holidays and are also Federal legal holidays but observed on different dates shall be recognized as a paid legal holiday on the date observed by the State.

-12.7 An employee who is required by his or her department head to work on a recognized holiday shall be paid two times his or her hourly salary for the time worked on such holidays, or shall be granted compensatory time off, at the same rate, at the employee's choice.
+An employee who is required by his or her department head to work on a recognized holiday shall be paid two times his or her hourly salary for the time worked on such holidays, or shall be granted compensatory time off, at the same rate, at the employee's choice.

-12.8 Holidays which occur during vacation or sick leave shall not be charged against such leave.
+Holidays which occur during vacation or sick leave shall not be charged against such leave.

-ARTICLE 13 - VACATION
+ARTICLE 13-VACATION

-13.1.
 Accrual - Full-time employees shall earn vacation time monthly based upon the following schedule:

-D.O.H. through 3 years of service 8 hours
+Date of Hire through 3 years of service 8 hours

 4 through 6 years of service 10 hours

 7 through 9 years of service 12 hours

-10 through 15 years of service 14 hours
+10 through 14 years of service 14 hours

-16 years of service or more 16 hours
+15 through 19 years of service 16 hours

+20+ years of service 18 hours